What kind of insurance does OCU offer to its students?

 - Students on the SHIP:

-- Must use the Campus Health Center for all non-emergency illness or injuries before seeking treatment elsewhere.
-Most injuries and illnesses can be fully addressed at the Campus Health Center at no cost to the student.
+- Should use the Campus Health Clinic for all non-emergency illness or injuries before seeking treatment elsewhere.
+Most injuries and illnesses can be fully addressed at the Campus Health Clinic at no cost to the student.

 - If you receive any bills or letters about medical care or health insurance, bring them to the Campus Health Center immediately.
 Bills that have gone to a collection agency are the student's responsibility.